Red Deer Symphony

-Red Deer Symphony (RDSO) is a regional professional orchestra based in Red Deer, Alberta, Canada.
+Red Deer Symphony Orchestra (RDSO) is a regional professional orchestra based in Red Deer, Alberta, Canada.

 History

-The RDSO was founded with financial assistance from the local branch of the Royal Canadian Legion, as a community ensemble.
-It developed over time into a professional orchestra presenting six main series concerts, three chamber music series concerts, and a variety of specials and children’s programs.
-Among the latter is Choir Kids, an annual program which gives the opportunity to twenty elementary school choirs to perform with members of the orchestra.
+The RDSO was founded in 1987 with financial assistance from the local branch of the Royal Canadian Legion.
+It quickly developed into a professional orchestra presenting six main series concerts, and a variety of community concerts and children’s programs.
+Among the latter is Choir Kids, an annual program which gives the opportunity to up to twenty elementary school choirs to perform with members of the orchestra.

+Since 1990, its Music Director has been Canadian conductor Claude Lapalme.

 The Orchestra has been heard in broadcasts for the CBC; replaced the Calgary Philharmonic Orchestra, which was touring Europe at the time, as the Orchestra for the Alberta Ballet Company in 2000; and has frequently collaborated with Edmonton’s Pro Coro Canada.

-The orchestra's chamber music concerts were found not to be financially sustainable, and were discontinued in 2012.

-Since 1990, its Music Director has been Canadian conductor Claude Lapalme.
+Soloists such as pianists Katherine Chi tenor Benjamin Butterfield, soprano Karina Gauvin, violinists Andrew Dawes, and Scott St. John; cellists Cameron Crozman and Elinor Frey; as well as non-classical artists such as Ian Tyson and Tommy Banks have appeared with the orchestra over the years.